RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 ![lag_Makes_Worse_Controllers_dt05](Images/lag_Makes_Worse_Controllers_dt05.png)

 __Above__: Forcing our controller's actions to be delayed by one or two timesteps results in worse performance in controlling the variability, shown by the blue and red curves lying above the black curve.
-The new curves are obtained by running our machine learning algorithm using most recent observation (one or two timesteps ago) available to the controller.
+The new curves are obtained by running our machine learning algorithm using the most recent observation (one or two timesteps ago) available to the controller.

 ### History Dependent Machine Learning Controllers Can Improve Performance